Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Runaway Bay recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Runaway Bay has averaged around 23 new dwelling approvals each year.
-Over the past five financial years, between FY-21 and FY-25, an estimated 118 homes were approved, with a further 10 approved so far in FY-26.
-On average, 1.9 people have moved to the area for each dwelling built over these five years, indicating balanced supply and demand and stable market conditions.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Runaway Bay averaged approximately 23 new dwelling approvals annually.
+Between financial years FY-21 to FY-25, around 118 homes were approved, with an additional 13 approved in FY-26 so far.
+This averages out to about 1.9 people moving to the area per year for each dwelling built over these five years, suggesting a balanced supply and demand creating stable market conditions.

 Frequently Asked Questions - Development